North-Creek-Dental-Care-header-logo

 Yes, dental implants are a highly effective solution for tooth loss caused by chronic periodontitis.
 When gum tissue and bone are damaged from advanced gum disease, implants can restore both function and appearance.
 They prevent surrounding teeth from shifting and preserve facial structure.
 After undergoing gum disease treatment in Tinley Park, implants can offer a permanent way to rebuild your smile and confidence while supporting long-term oral health.

-Root planing is a deep-cleaning procedure used to treat gum disease by removing plaque and tartar from below the gum line.
+Scaling and root planing is a deep cleaning procedure used to treat gum disease by removing plaque and tartar from below the gum line.
 It smooths the tooth root to help gum tissue reattach and heal properly.
 This non-surgical periodontal treatment is effective for managing gingivitis and early stages of chronic periodontitis.
-Patients in Tinley Park often receive root planing as part of their personalized gum disease treatment plan to stop progression and encourage recovery.
+Patients in Tinley Park often receive scaling and root planing as part of their personalized gum disease treatment plan to stop progression and encourage recovery.

 Untreated gingivitis can progress into chronic periodontitis, leading to gum recession, bone loss, and even tooth loss.
 Inflammation and infection in the gum tissue become harder to reverse over time.
 Immediate treatment is essential to preserve your smile and avoid more invasive procedures.
 Seeking gum disease treatment in Tinley Park early allows for simple, often non-surgical solutions that can restore your gums and help you maintain overall oral health.